shapeoko/Docs/index.md

 ##Carriages
 [Goto the Instructions](03_carriages.html)

-After you complete this step, the machine will be 80% assembled!
 This is the most labor intensive part of the assembly.
 You will be assembling 3 motor mount plates.

+![exploded view of carriage]

 ---